We are a lot alike, you and I.

 I went through a long period of time where the black sheep was not what I wanted to be.
 I wanted to be loved and accepted by my family so I tried to prescribe by the same priorities and values.
 But the more I tried, the more dissatisfied I was.
 I knew it was not the right path for me.
 I used to hide my studies of astrology, tarot, and other things.
 But you know when you are not congruent with your true self, you kinda do things that are out of the blue, things that make those around you say, “Where is that coming from?”
 When I left my 18 year marriage, that is what most people asked because yes, it looked like I was crazy.

 Learning to live your true self takes a lot of work, a lot of inside work.
 It also takes a lot of courage; courage that I have and courage that you have.
 Because it is scary to follow your own path, but it is so damaging to your whole being not to.

 I also love tarot, numerology, crystals, essential oils, angels and energy healing… all of which I have certifications in.
+I was blessed to be able to learn QHHT from Delores Cannon before she passed.
 Flower essences, shamanism, magick, and whatever else you can think of, I’ve probably read about it or tried it.
 I’ve got a whole set of encyclopedias in my head!